rurban/ctl/README.md

 STL initialized with `begin` or `end`, and for ranges with `range`.
 Now they are compatible with the STL and are safer.

-We don't support yet generic iterators, abstracting different containers.
-So we cannot yet e.g. insert a vector into a deque, or use a mixed set algorithm with different container types.
-See [GH #19](https://github.com/rurban/ctl/issues/19).
+We also support for certain algorithm methods generic iterators as 2nd range, abstracting different containers.
+So we can insert a vector into a deque, or use a mixed set algorithm with different container types.
+They are denoted as `GI*`, generic iters, and can be simply casted from container-specific iterators.

 See [iterators](docs/iterators.md).